Blog|

 The tool incorporates a simple user interface and shortcuts that allow the users to add a caption in less time.

-Manual Accessibility Testing Tools
+Manual Web Accessibility Testing Tools

 Accessibility testing programs identify the different accessibility concerns that your website encounters.
 However, there are restrictions to what a computer program can identify.
 Screen reader users can recognize accessibility issues.